tkellen/memorybox/README.md

 /home/tkellen/memorybox/d0e5c438e90c4abaf8edf9d1d1278c2e099ba20e3770ca29741a173f9ebe6287-sha256
 ```
 > Note: Names are deterministic.
 The same data will always generate the same
-file name.
+name.

-Want to import files and annotate them with data at the same time?
+Want to import large quantities of files and annotate them with data at the same
+time?
 No problem.
-Produce file where the first column on each line is the source file and the
+Produce a file where the first column on each line refers to a
-second column is arbitrary json data.
+source file on disk or retrievable via a URL.
+The second (optional) column is
+arbitrary json data that will be included in the metadata for the file.
 For example:
 ```
 ➜ cat <<EOF | memorybox import travel -
 https://live.staticflickr.com/4018/5152985571_1f6631bca8_o.jpg {"flickr":{"id":"5152985571"},"name":"Nun Near Bayon in Angkor Thom"}